Myles Gal

 Myles Gal (born 21 June 2000) is a Greece international rugby league footballer who plays for the Sunshine Coast Falcons.

 Playing career

 In 2022, Gal was named in the Greece squad for the 2021 Rugby League World Cup, the first ever Greek Rugby League squad to compete in a World Cup.

+Gal is also eligible for Hungary through is paternal grandfather and for Nrth Macedonia through is paternal grandmother.